News Search Results

 December 1, 2009 | Journal Article

-This article looks specifically at the design of the Urban Health Initiative evaluation.
-It highlights the program's integrated evaluation design, bringing together a theory of change and a quasi-experimental approach, including comparison city usage.
+This article highlights the Urban Health Initiative's integrated evaluation design, bringing together a theory of change and a quasi-experimental approach, including comparison city usage.

 April 1, 2009 | Journal Article